2022/23 Full-time Undergraduate course

 The module provides students with the opportunity to develop a real product for commercialisation.
 This module will be the accumulation of learning throughout a three / four-year degree process and provides the opportunity to evidence this education.

-The outcome of this module will be a product that meets industry standards for potential commercial launch, while equipping the student with the skills and knowledge to be an independent or employable product designer, within contemporary industry practices.
+The outcome of this module will be a product that meets industry standards for potential commercial launch, while equipping the student with the skills and knowledge to be an independent or employable product designer/maker, within contemporary industry and creative sector practices.

 This module is optional